v0lta/PyTorch-Wavelet-Toolbox/docs/intro.rst

 These may also be expressed as Toeplitz matrices :cite:`strang1996wavelets`.
 The matrix nature of these operators explains the capital boldface notation.
 Coefficient subscripts record the path that leads to a particular coefficient.
-:py:meth:`ptwt.packets.WaveletPacket` provides this functionality for single dimensional inputs.
+:py:meth:`ptwt.WaveletPacket` provides this functionality for single dimensional inputs.

 .. _sec-fwt-2d: